GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 The input of the tool is either the Maven coordinate of a BOM, a list of Maven coordinates, or a list of class and jar files in the filesystem.
-All of these inputs are converted to a class path for the static linkage check, which is the _input class path_.
+All of these inputs are converted to a class path for the classpath check, which is the _input class path_.

 When the input is a Maven BOM, the elements in the BOM are